PandaHugMonster/py-simputils-config/docs/config-merging-strategies.md

 }
 ```

-You can use Recursive Merging Strategy without params through `MergingStrategiesEnum.RECURSIVE` value
+You can use Recursive Merging Strategy without arguments through `MergingStrategiesEnum.RECURSIVE` value
 as shown above, or creating instance of `simputils.config.components.strategies.MergingStrategyRecursive`
-(with or without params)
+(with or without arguments)

 #### List Extend
-If parameter `list_extend=True`.
+If argument `list_extend=True` is supplied.

-In this case lists of the same position will be extended with the incoming one.
+In this case a list of the same position will be extended with the incoming one.

 > [!NOTE]
 > New values of the list merge, will be simply added, even if they are duplicates!